MCT-master/mct-master.github.io/_posts/2019-01-30-portalvideotalkstreaming.md

    When it comes to the video, the process gets more complicated.
 Starting from the Trondheim's side, there are three video sources.
 * 1 - Presenter camera
 * 2 - Presentation material (presenter's laptop)
-* 3 - Audience camera.
+* 3 - Audience camera

 Also there is one camera in Oslo to capture the audience.
 For video communication, Zoom video conference software is used.
     Starting from the presenter camera in Trondheim, It goes directly to the streaming computer.
 When it comes to audience cameras, the Trondheim one's signal goes into a Blackmagic web presenter, which captures the video so it can be used in OBS, alongside the audience camera signal coming from Oslo.
 Then both are getting into the streaming computer and go into the stream.
 Zoom is being used in the streaming computer in order to share the presenter video with Oslo.